octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.7 - 2023-06-30 =
+* Convert BLM data sent to UTF8 before importing.
+When the BLM was encoding using non-UTF8 encoding certain symbols would result in the post not being inserted

 = 2.0.6 - 2023-06-29 =
 * Added 'Base URL' option to BDP format as this might change based on a BDP account enviroment